xlynkz/xlynkz.github.io/README.md

 - namecheap api

 ## Patent Application
-### Business process that operates in a way to increase entropy of identity without negatively effecting future freedom of action(profitability).
+### Business process which increases entropy of identity without negatively effecting future freedom of action.
 - recognition, measurement and maximization of value, by decreasing the distance between objectives that are held within language.
 - Signal Synchronization  Receiving an indication to being sharing data - describing a path traveled by a first device.
 Receding location data describing the path traveled by the first device. - Transmitting the location data.
 Placing track location of second device to that of first device.
 Playing keeping sync.
 1. Receive data describing a path traveled by a second application.